7 Signs Of Being Too Needy In A Relationship & How To Fix It

 Image: Shutterstock

-Here are some additional questions you can ask yourself to understand why you feel needy in your relationship and if your relationship is fulfilling:
+One of the first steps in overcoming neediness is understanding how to stop being insecure in a relationship.
+Here are some important questions you can ask yourself to understand why you feel needy and if your relationship is fulfilling:

 • Are you happy and content with your romantic partner?